keivalya/trinetra/README.md

     <img src="https://github.com/keivalya/trinetra/blob/main/Screenshots/motorcycle%20motorcycle%20car.jpeg" alt="Motorcycle and cars" width="250" height="whatever">

 ## Inspiration
+We asked ourselves: How can technology help improve our quality of life?
+How can we navigate the world without using the sense of vision?

 ## Tech Stack Used
 We will be using, OR have used: